collync/big-data-spring2018/week-05/WS04_Raster.md

 # here we are calling our function within the plot!
 plt.imshow(ndvi_calc(red, nir), cmap="YlGn")
 plt.colorbar()

+#using a data type that doesn't support floating point data.....no decimals

 ```

 Uh-oh.
 That doesn't look too promising... the problem is that we're trying to do math that results in non-integer values with data inputs stored as integers.
 We can verify this as follows: